 Colon cancer is cancer of the large intestine or colon.
 Colon cancer is the second leading cause of cancer death in our country.
 Most all colon cancers start out as small polyps or bumps in the lining of the colon.
 These polyps are usually asymptomatic until they progress to a late stage.
 When caught early and removed as a colon polyp they are usually always curable.
-If they are left undetected in place and allowed to progress to colon cancer they frequently are not curable.
-This is why early detection and removal of polyps is important.
+If they are left undetected in place and allowed to progress to colon cancer, they frequently are not curable.
+This is why early detection and removal of polyps are important.

 WHAT ARE SOME OF THE SYMPTOMS OF COLON CANCER?

 Symptoms of colon cancer vary widely, and for most patients, it is completely asymptomatic.
 Some of the symptoms to watch for include things like a change in your bowel habits or change in the consistency of your stool; rectal bleeding or blood in your stool; unexplained weight loss; abdominal discomfort or pain and even symptoms like new onset weakness or fatigue.
 If you are experiencing any of these symptoms or know someone who is, please contact your physician or our office to be evaluated for colon cancer.